Time reversal of reflected Brownian motion with Poissonian resetting: Non-local boundary value problem

 of the subordinator which has the Laplace exponent $\Psi(\lambda)=\lambda + \sqrt{r} -\frac{r}{\lambda + \sqrt{r}}$.
 We can easily see that the integral representation of the Bernstein function $\Psi$ is:

-Since the subordinator \(H^\Psi\) has a L\'evy measure \(\Pi^\Psi(0, \infty) < \infty\) and a drift, it is an increasing process (like \(t\) when there are no jumps) and makes a finite number of jumps in any finite time interval \cite[Theorem 21.3]{sato}.
+Since the subordinator \(H^\Psi\) has a L\'evy measure \(\Pi^\Psi(0, \infty) < \infty\) and a positive drift, it is a strictly increasing process (like \(t\) when there are no jumps) and makes a finite number of jumps in any finite time interval \cite[Theorem 21.3]{sato}.

 The paths of the process \(\widetilde{X}\) are those of a Brownian motion with a negative drift as long as \(\widetilde{\gamma}\) remains constant, i.e., while \(\widetilde{X} > 0\).
 As soon as \(\widetilde{X}\) hits zero, \(\widetilde{\gamma}\) becomes active and starts growing, thereby activating the process \(H^\Psi \circ L^\Psi\): in particular, if \(H^\Psi\) has not yet jumped, \(\widetilde{X}\) reflects in \((0,\infty)\), whereas if \(H^\Psi\) has jumped, then \(\widetilde{X}\) jumps as the last jump of \(H^\Psi\) and subsequently resumes its paths.
 A complete description, in the absence of drift, is provided in \cite[Section 12]{ItoMckean} and \cite[Section 3.2]{boncoldovpag2024}.